 - Excessive sleepiness

-When taken according to the direction of a medical professional, Xanax and Trazodone together won’t cause any harm.
+When taken according to the direction of a medical professional, Xanax and trazodone are safe.
 But if they are abused or taken alongside other substances, grave health conditions may result, including:

-- Physical dependence- Both Xanax and Trazodone carry potential for abuse, so taking them together can lead to physical dependence and addiction.
+- Physical dependence: Both Xanax and trazodone carry the potential for abuse, so taking them together can lead to physical dependence and addiction.

-- Polysubstance addiction- When two or more drugs are abused concurrently, it increases the risk of addiction.
-Taking Trazodone and Xanax together isn’t dangerous, but when other substances are mixed in, such as an opioid or alcohol, the combination can be risky.
+- Polysubstance addiction: When two or more drugs are used concurrently, it increases the risk of addiction.
+Often, trazodone and Xanax are okay together, but when other substances are mixed in, such as an opioid or alcohol, the combination can be risky.

-- Serotonin syndrome – This is a life-threatening Trazodone increases the release of serotonin, resulting in an accumulation in the body.
+- Serotonin syndrome: This is life-threatening - trazodone increases the release of serotonin, resulting in an accumulation in the body.
 When trazodone is abused, serotonin buildup can reach dangerous levels, causing fever, seizures, and muscle rigidity.

-- Withdrawal symptoms- Since both drugs amplify each other’s effects, quitting the drugs can result in difficult withdrawal symptoms.
+- Withdrawal symptoms: Since both drugs amplify each other’s effects, quitting them can result in difficult withdrawal symptoms.

-- Overdose: Taking large amounts of Trazodone and Xanax increases the risk of overdose.
-Large amounts of the drug can impair judgment, causing the user to take fatal amounts, resulting in overdose.
+Overdose: Taking large amounts of trazodone and Xanax increases the risk of overdose.
+Large amounts of these drugs can impair judgment, which may cause the user to take fatal amounts, resulting in an overdose.

-How Long After Taking Xanax Can I Take Trazodone?
+How Many Hours After Taking Xanax Can I Take Trazodone?

 As mentioned earlier, one should always follow medical advice before taking any medications.
 Generally speaking, one dose of Xanax lasts between 31 hours to 134.5 hours, depending on the individual.
 The effects of Xanax wear off after 8-12 hours, which explains why it’s usually prescribed 3 times a day.